PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 The `crit` (critical) Header Parameter indicates that extensions to JWS specification are being used that MUST be understood and processed.
 This is a required field to be used with "b64" parameter as described in [RFC7797][].

 #### jwk
-The "jwk" (JSON Web Key) Header Parameter represents the public key that is used to digitally sign the JOSE header and JWS payload.
+The `jwk` (JSON Web Key) Header Parameter represents the public key that is used to digitally sign the JOSE header and JWS payload.
 This parameter is represented as a JSON Web Key as specified in [RFC7517][].
 In the header above, members of "jwk" represent the properties of the public key, including its value that corresponds to the algorithm "ES256K".

   * kty: The "kty" (key type) parameter identifies the cryptographic algorithm family used with the key, such as "EC" for Elliptic Curve.